Elementary School Handbooks

 Student Progress Reporting

-All students in grades K-5 will receive three (3 )written report cards.
-Parents will have the opportunity for one scheduled parent conference in December.
+All students in grades K-5 will receive three (3) written report cards.
+Parents will have the opportunity for one scheduled parent conference in November.
 Other conference opportunities can be made available directly through your student’s teacher.

 PTA